 Cyber Security Systems as Enterprise Governance Controls

-Governance alignment requires clear ownership at senior management level.
-Escalation paths must be defined.
-Reporting structures must integrate cybersecurity risk alongside financial and operational metrics.
+Governance also requires clear accountability.
+Responsibilities must be assigned at the management level.
+Escalation processes must be defined.
+Cybersecurity metrics must be integrated into executive reporting alongside financial and operational data.

-Without structured governance, even advanced technologies fail regulatory scrutiny.
+Without this structure, even advanced technologies fail to meet regulatory expectations.

 Identity Governance Across IT, OT, and Cloud